Node types in flow

 For more information about events in Lambda, see Lambda concepts in the AWS Lambda Developer Guide.

-Lambda response for a prompt flow
+Lambda response for a flow

 When you write a Lambda function, you define the response returned by it.
-This response is returned to your prompt flow as the output of the Lambda node.
+This response is returned to your flow as the output of the Lambda node.

 Note